glasnt/wat-references/README.md

 $ ./launch LANGAUGE
 ```

-For example, what to check out the Ruby example?
+For example, want to check out the Ruby example?

 ```shell
 $ ./launch ruby